 ‘It used to be somewhere.’
 Teddy gave his slow smile.
 ‘This used to be Memphis, at one time the capital of Egypt…’

-After your leisurely picnic, we travel the short distance to Memphis, the capital of ancient Egypt.
-During its golden age, Memphis thrived as a regional centre for commerce, trade and religion.
-Today it is a fascinating collection of scattered ruins where you can feel the ancient history soak into your bones.
+Once we have finished seeing everything at Sakkara, we’ll travel the short distance to Memphis, the capital of ancient Egypt.
+During its golden age Memphis thrived as a regional centre for commerce, trade and religion.
+Today it is an open-air museum with a fascinating collection of scattered ruins where you can feel the ancient history soak into your bones.

 ‘We drank.
 Then I tapped my glass for silence, and said the last words before we all tumbled into our cars to drive to the Mena House for a swim, as the sun rose over the Nile’.